Shadowblades746/CS50p-project/README.md

 ### Video Demo:  <URL HERE>
 ### -Description-

-#### .In this program, there is one simple goal: to get as rich as possible!
+#### In this program, there is one simple goal: to get as rich as possible!

 ### -commands-

 #### commands allow you to choose where you want to go. you can go to the welcome screen by suffixing "_w". below are all the commands that you need:

 - /home - this brings you back home
 - /games - this brings you to the games